mevo0108/Tetris/README.md

 A classic Tetris implementation in Java, featuring modern gameplay mechanics and a user-friendly interface.

+## Running the Game

+The easiest way to run the game is to:
+1. Double-click `run.bat`
+2. The game will start immediately

+Alternative methods:
+- From the command line: `java -jar target/tetris.jar`
+- From an IDE: Open the project in your preferred Java IDE and run the `TetrisGame` class

+## Building the Game

+To build the game from source:
+1. Make sure you have JDK 8 or higher installed
+2. Run `build.bat`
+3. The executable JAR will be created in the `target` directory

 ## Features

 - Classic Tetris gameplay